Technical vs fundamental analysis: how both can improve your crypto trading game

-The debate concerning the use and importance of technical and fundamental analysis is of an ever-lasting nature which started king before crypto trading was a thing.
+The debate concerning the use and importance of technical and fundamental analysis is of an ever-lasting nature which started long before crypto trading was a thing.
 While both sides have their own arguments to strengthen their respective positions, they have also managed to find common ground - both methods are used for researching and forecasting future crypto price trends.
 Furthermore, both can be used in a complementary manner to enhance or emphasise the qualities of one another and ultimately help the crypto trader make an informed decision.

 Technical analysis is based on the assumption that all external factors (playing the key role in the fundamental analysis) have been taken into account and have contributed to the current asset price.
 Thus, the job of a market analyst or a crypto trader is to pay attention only to the historical price action in order to forecast future trends and find market opportunities.